jacecotton/tcds-site/pages/accessibility/writing-accessible-text.md

 <!--twig
   {{ include("@tcds/components/message/message.html.twig", {
     content: "<strong>This document is not comprehensive.</strong> It is primarily aimed at authoring accessible text from a technical perspective.
-Other than some basics, it does not cover general editorial guidelines for accessibility.",
+It does not cover prose and general editorial guidelines for accessibility.",
     modifiers: ["attention"],
   }) }}
 twig-->

-## General guidance
-**Use clear language and a common vocabulary.** Avoid wording that's overly esoteric, abstract, or lengthy.
-Users impacted range from those with cognitive and learning disabilities to situational challenges (time constraints, multitasking).

 ## Headings
 Headings, H1 through H6, help break up and organize sections of content.
 It is important to include them to allow: